bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 1. nonce

-    random string to make the hash fits the difficuty
+    random string to make the hash fit the difficuty

 ## Difficulty

-Difficulty is decided by blockchain consensus rules, higher difficulty means harder to find a valid hash, when a hash meets difficulty, it means the hash value is less than or equal to the difficulty level.
-Usually the difficulty level is represented by a number.
+As described in the [Bitmark Blockchain Technical Overview](bitmark-blockchain-overview.md#block-hashing-argon2-difficulty-proof-of-work-), difficulty is decided by blockchain consensus rules.
+A higher difficulty means that it is harder for a miner to find a valid hash; when a hash meets a difficulty, that means that the hash value is less than or equal to the difficulty level.
+Usually, the difficulty level is represented by a number.

-For example, when difficulty is 2, it means the hash of a block should contains at least 10 (8+2) leading zeros, so if a block hash is "012345678901234567890123456789012" does not meet criteria of this difficulty because only one leading zero.
-If another block hash is "00000000001234567890123456789012", then it meets difficulty criteria because it contains 10 leading zeros.
+For example, when difficulty is 2, the hash of a block should contains at least 10 (8+2) leading zeros.
+A block hash of "012345678901234567890123456789012" would not meet this difficulty criteria because it only has one leading zero, but a block hash of "00000000001234567890123456789012" would because it contains 10 leading zeros.

-The hash is considered as a fixed 256 bits value and it is composed by two parts:
+The hash is a fixed 256-bit value that is composed of two parts:

     [8 bits] [248 bits]
-    exponent mantissa
+    [exponent] [mantissa]

-Difficulty value is encoded by 64 bits, including 8 bits of exponent and 56 bits of mantissa.
+Difficulty value is encoded in 64 bits, including 8 bits of exponent and 56 bits of mantissa.

     [56 bits] [8 bits]
-    mantissa  exponent = 64 bits unsigned value
+    [mantissa]  [exponent] = 64 bits unsigned value

-The mantissa bits are normalized, the most significant bit is 1 and can be dropped, leaving the 56 bits to store; these bits are right shifted by exponent +8 from the most significant bit.
+The mantissa bits are normalized: the most significant bit is 1 and can be dropped, leaving 56 bits to store; these bits are right shifted by exponent +8 from the most significant bit.

-The difficulty `One` is defined as `00 ff  ff ff  ff ff  ff ff`, represents 256 bits value `0ff ffff ffff ffff 8000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000`.
+The difficulty `One` is defined as `00 ff  ff ff  ff ff  ff ff`, represents the 256-bit value `0ff ffff ffff ffff 8000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000 0000`.

-The `Two` is the double of difficulty `One`: `01ffffffffffffff`, represents 256 bits value `007fffffffffffffc00000000000000000000000000000000000000000000000`.
+The difficulty `Two` is  double the difficulty of `One`: `01ffffffffffffff`, which represents 256-bit value `007fffffffffffffc00000000000000000000000000000000000000000000000`.

 ## Communication

-The `bitmarkd` sends hashing job to `recorderd`.
-Each `bitmarkd` has a job queue to keep the records of what job has been sent to `recorderd`.
-If `recorderd` finds a possible hash that might fits the difficulty, it sends the result back to `bitmarkd`, and `bitmarkd` returns the result verified back to `recorderd`.
+`bitmarkd` sends hashing job to `recorderd`.
+Each `bitmarkd` has a job queue that lists the records of what job have been sent to `recorderd`.
+If `recorderd` finds a possible hash that might fits the difficulty, it sends the result back to `bitmarkd`, and `bitmarkd` returns the validated result  to `recorderd`.

-Here is the message format send from `recorderd` to `bitmarkd`:
+The following message format is used to send from `recorderd` to `bitmarkd`:

 1. request